thainquet/nextjs-app/content/one.md

 ---

 slug: one
-title: My First Blog
+title: Number 1
-description: This Description Of My First Blog.
+description: A long description.
 date: 25-September-2020
 ---